 – do you have a favorite painter?

-– when you look to buy art (only ask this if in the first question they answered yes), how much money are you trying to spend?
+– when you look to buy art, how much money do you want to spend?

 – what magazines do you read?